TUDelftGeodesy/stmtools/docs/operations.md

 ## Enrich an STM

 Contextual data can be added to an STM by enrichment.
+STMTools supports enriching an STM by static polygons or a dataset.

+### Enrich from a polygon

-At present, STMTools supports enriching an STM by static polygons.
+STMTools supports enriching an STM by static polygons.
 For example, if soil type data (`soil_map.gpkg`) is available together with an STM, one can first read `soil_map.gpkg` using the `GeoPandas` library as a `GeoDataFrame`, then add the soil type and corresponding type ID to the STM, using the `enrich_from_polygon` function.

 ```python
 import geopandas as gpd